 Prior to the COVID-19 global crisis, a growing number of CIOs and IT functions were turning to a managed services model to address key technology areas such as software development, data and analytics, service desk support, operational resilience, and security monitoring and response.
 A few examples:

 - A major chain of convenience markets needed to understand the technical security risk that existed across more than 100,000 locations.
-Specifically, the organisation wanted to identify critical risk vulnerabilities in order to prioritise remediation efforts properly.
-Lacking enough qualified and available internal resources, the organisation adopted a managed technology solution approach to run an outsourced vulnerability scanning programme.
+Specifically, the organization wanted to identify critical risk vulnerabilities in order to prioritize remediation efforts properly.
+Lacking enough qualified and available internal resources, the organization adopted a managed technology solution approach to run an outsourced vulnerability scanning program.

-More organisations have turned successfully to a managed services model this year in response to pressing demands on the business and technology workforce and/or vendors that suddenly became unavailable.
+More organizations have turned successfully to a managed services model this year in response to pressing demands on the business and technology workforce and/or vendors that suddenly became unavailable.

 The advantages and benefits are real.
-Faced with the challenge of team members unable to work onsite during the global pandemic and without the necessary technology tools and infrastructure to work remotely, a managed services solution enabled CIOs and their teams to keep technology activities moving forward, even as offices were locked down by government-mandated shelter-in-place/stay-at-home directives.
-By leveraging a managed services model, these CIOs and technology teams performed time-sensitive stabilisation and recovery needs and sustained ongoing transformation initiatives and projects while freeing up internal resources to focus on more direct efforts to support and manage the organisation’s crisis response.
+Faced with the challenge of team members unable to work onsite during the global pandemic and without the necessary technology tools and infrastructure to work remotely, a managed services solution enabled CIOs and their teams to keep technology activities moving forward, even as offices were locked down by government-mandated shelter-in-place / stay-at-home directives.
+By leveraging a managed services model, these CIOs and technology teams performed time-sensitive stabilization and recovery needs and sustained ongoing transformation initiatives and projects while freeing up internal resources to focus on more direct efforts to support and manage the organization’s crisis response.